alreich/abstract_algebra/docs/guide.rst

-Printing an algebra converts the algebra to string containing the unique id of the algebra instance:
+Printing an algebra converts it to a string containing its class name, algebra name, and the unique ID of the algebra instance:

 .. code:: ipython3